jbroadway/elefant-examples/README.md

 https://github.com/jbroadway/elefant-examples.git
 ```

-Then visit `/examples` in your Elefant installation.
+Then visit `/examples` in your Elefant installation or go to
+Tools > Examples in the Elefant admin area.